oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 # Appendix A: References

+This appendix contains the normative and informative references that are used in this document.
+Normative references are specific (identified by date of publication and/or edition number or version number) and Informative references are either specific or non-specific.

+While any hyperlinks included in this appendix were valid at the time of publication, OASIS cannot guarantee their long-term validity.

 ## A.1 Normative References

+The following documents are referenced in such a way that some or all of their content constitutes requirements of this document.

 ###### [RFC2119]
 Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, DOI 10.17487/RFC2119, March 1997, http://www.rfc-editor.org/info/rfc2119.